bayofmany/peapod/README.md

         assertThat(marko.getKnows(), containsInAnyOrder(vadas, josh));
     }

-This project uses code derived from the [Tinkerpop](http://www.tinkerpop.com/) project under the Apache license and/or Tinkerpop license.
+This project uses code derived from the [TinkerPop](http://www.tinkerpop.com/) project under the Apache license and/or TinkerPop license.